oskratch/prestashop-module-pickupscheduler/README.md

 If you need help or have questions about this module, you can contact `oskratch@gmail.com`.

 ## License
-This module is distributed under the **GNU General Public License v3.0 (GPLv3)**.
+This plugin is licensed under the GPLv2 or later.
+See [LICENSE](LICENSE) for details.

-It uses [FullCalendar v3.2](https://github.com/fullcalendar/fullcalendar/tree/v3.2.0), which is also licensed under GPLv3.

-See the [LICENSE](LICENSE) file for full license text.